 North Korea prepares to send more troops to Russia after suffering casualties, South Korea says

-South Korea’s military says it suspects North Korea is preparing to send additional troops to Russia after its soldiers already deployed on the Russian-Ukraine war fronts suffered heavy casualties
+South Korea suspects North Korea plans to send more troops to Russia after heavy losses in Ukraine

 Your support helps us to tell the story